 Ready to get your capsule collection together?
-Go through the gallery below to see the kind of classic pieces that will hold any girl's closet together—and see more of Caroline's wise wardrobe advice on her site.
+Go through the gallery below to see the kind of classic pieces that will hold anyone's closet together, and see more of Caroline's wise wardrobe advice on her site.

 Shop a Capsule Wardrobe

 The cropped length of this jacket will look great with high-waist trousers and skirts.

 2. Tailored Trousers

 3. An Easy Sweatshirt